We’ve lost the art of how to make tea.

 - Set a timer for 3 minutes.

 - When the timer goes off, pour the brewed tea through the strainer into cups or mugs.
-The strainer is to catch the tea leaves.
+The strainer is to catch the loose-leaf tea leaves.

 - Enjoy a smooth and flavorful cup of tea as good as any you can find anywhere.